imrn/TreePyO/README.rst

 LICENSE
 =======
-TreePyO is released under terms of MIT license.
+TreePyO is released under the terms of MIT license.
 Please see LICENSE.txt

 REQUIREMENTS